Occupational Therapy

 • Sleep

-• Fine Motor (coloring, using scissors, puzzle building, tying shoelaces, pegboards, buttons, snaps, etc.).
+• Fine Motor (coloring, using scissors, puzzle building, tying shoelaces, typing, buttons, snaps, etc.).

 • Sensory Avoidance (loud noises, textures, bright lights, disliking messy hands, tags in clothes, etc.).